 \section{Introduction}

 Electric power distribution systems will undergo radical transformations in structure and functionality due to the advent of initiatives like the US DOE \textit{Smart Grid} \cite{smart_grid}, and its European counterpart \textit{Electricity Networks of the Future} \cite{smart_grid_eu}.
-These transformations are enabled by the integration of i) advanced communication and control, ii) renewable-based variable generation resources, e.g., photovoltaics (PVs), and iii) new storage-capable loads, e.g., plug-in hybrid electric vehicles (PHEVs).
+These transformations are enabled by the integration of (i) advanced communication and control, (ii) renewable-based variable generation resources, e.g., photovoltaics (PVs), and (iii) new storage-capable loads, e.g., plug-in hybrid electric vehicles (PHEVs).
 These distributed generation and storage resources are commonly referred to as distributed energy resources (DERs).
 It has been acknowledged (see, e.g., \cite{Carvalho:2008}) that massive penetration of DERs in distribution networks is likely to cause voltage regulation problems due to the fact that typical values of transmission line resistance-to-reactance, $r/x$, ratios are such that bus voltage magnitudes are fairly sensitive to variations in active power injections (see, e.g., \cite{Keane:2011}).
 Similarly massive penetration of PHEVs can potentially create substantial voltage drops ~\cite{GuGr:09}.
 The objective of this paper is to address the problem of voltage regulation in electric power distribution networks with deep penetration of DERs.

 {As of today, voltage regulation in distribution networks is accomplished through tap-changing under-load transformers, set voltage regulators, and fixed/switched capacitors.
-While these devices---whose operations are of mechanical nature---are effective in managing slow variations (on the time-scale of hours) in voltage, their lifetime could be dramatically reduced from the increased number of operations needed to handle faster voltage variations due to sudden changes (on the time-scale of minutes) in active power generated or consumed by DERs.
+While these devices---the operation of which is mechanical in nature---are effective in managing slow variations (on the time-scale of hours) in voltage, their lifetime could be dramatically reduced from the increased number of operations needed to handle faster voltage variations due to sudden changes (on the time-scale of minutes) in active power generated or consumed by DERs.
 An alternative to the use of these voltage regulation devices for handling fast variations is to utilize the power electronics interfaces of the DERs themselves.}